Standalone HTML

 Bun can bundle your entire frontend into a single .html file with zero external dependencies.
-JavaScript, TypeScript, JSX, CSS, images, fonts, videos, WASM — everything gets inlined into one file.
+JavaScript, TypeScript, JSX, CSS, images, fonts, videos, WASM: Bun inlines everything into one file.

 terminal